 Music is constantly evolving, and while traditional songwriting is defined as lyrics and melody, many writers, producers, and musicians often produce a rough mix or demo of a song during the 'write.'
 Therefore, as part of this list, we'll touch on some basic production and arrangement work in our 'writing' process.

 The easiest place to begin writing a song is with a groove or beat.
-Program a bare-bones groove in your DAW, or download a loop from a royalty free sample library like Splice.com.
+Program a bare-bones groove in your DAW, or download a loop from a royalty-free sample library like Splice.

-Find something you like and move on, don't get distracted programming fills, layering sounds or adding any processing yet.
+Find something you like and move on, don't get distracted by programming fills, layering sounds, or adding any processing yet.
 We only need the basic structure to support the rest of our writing.

 Pro Tip: Select 'random' sorting selection when using a sample library, this way you find something less used by other writers and producers.

 Now we'll need to write a chord progression or riff over our beat.
 Loop the beat and improvise, or use a reference track to write with a similar progression.
 A few ideas to get you started:

 The melody is the most important (and memorable) part of a song.
 Look no further than karaoke at the nearest sports bar, wedding, bat mitzvah, pool party, or office mixer for proof.
 Chances are your friends, family and coworkers know some of the lyrics, but can easily mumble and belt through the melody of the entire song.